Third generation antibiotic. Top lists of the best antibiotics for colds of bacterial etiology

 Fluoroquinolones

-Powerful broad-spectrum antibiotics.
-They have the strongest bactericidal effect, destroying the synthesis of DNA by bacterial cells, which causes their death.
+Potent broad-spectrum antibiotics.
+They have a strong bactericidal effect, destroying DNA synthesis by bacterial cells, which causes their death.

-These strong broad-spectrum antibiotics are not prescribed to children and pregnant women.
-They provide a pronounced side effect on the activity of the musculoskeletal system: bones and joints.
+These strong, broad-spectrum antibiotics are not prescribed to children or pregnant women.
+They have a pronounced side effect on the activity of the musculoskeletal system: bones and joints.

-Fluoroquinolones due to the strongest bactericidal effect are applied topically - in the form of drops for the ears and eyes.
+Due to their strong bactericidal effect, fluoroquinolones are used topically - in the form of drops for the ears and eyes.

 Antibiotics: danger

-Antibiotics destroy not only pathogenic microorganisms, but also the natural microflora of the body, including the intestinal microflora.
+Antibiotics destroy not only pathogens, but also the natural microflora of the body, including intestinal microflora.

-The use of antibiotics in the treatment of certain diseases, such as viral ones, is useless.
+The use of antibiotics in the treatment of some diseases, such as viral ones, is useless.

-In order to select the drug individually, you need to do a bakposev, which will determine the type of antibacterial drug that is effective in this particular case of the disease.
+In order to select a drug individually, you need to do a bacterial culture, which will determine the type of antibacterial drug that is effective in this particular case of the disease.

-Antibiotics save millions of lives every day, but these drugs have a powerful effect on the entire body as a whole and are used uncontrollably, at least irresponsibly.
+Antibiotics save millions of lives every day, but these drugs have a strong effect on the entire body as a whole and their use uncontrolled is, at the very least, irresponsible.

 Before using an antibiotic, you should consult your doctor - there are no harmless antibiotics!

-Antibiotics are a huge group of bactericidal drugs, each of which is characterized by its spectrum of action, indications for use and the presence of certain consequences.
+Antibiotics are a huge group of bactericidal drugs, each of which is characterized by its own spectrum of action, indications for use and the presence of certain consequences

 Antibiotics are substances that can inhibit the growth of microorganisms or destroy them.
-According to the definition of GOST, antibiotics include substances of plant, animal or microbial origin.
-At present, this definition is somewhat outdated, since a huge number of synthetic drugs have been created, but it was natural antibiotics that served as the prototype for their creation.
+According to the GOST definition, antibiotics include substances of plant, animal or microbial origin.
+Currently, this definition is somewhat outdated, since a huge number of synthetic drugs have been created, but natural antibiotics served as the prototype for their creation.

 Story antimicrobials begins in 1928, when A. Fleming was first discovered penicillin.
-This substance was just discovered, and not created, since it has always existed in nature.
-In wildlife, it is produced by microscopic fungi of the genus Penicillium, protecting themselves from other microorganisms.
+This substance was discovered, and not created, since it has always existed in nature.
+In living nature, it is produced by microscopic fungi of the genus Penicillium, protecting themselves from other microorganisms.

 We recommend reading:

-All antibacterial drugs according to the effect of exposure to microorganisms can be divided into two large groups:
+All antibacterial drugs can be divided into two large groups according to their effect on microorganisms:

 • bactericidal– directly cause the death of microbes;

-• bacteriostatic- prevent the growth of microorganisms.
-Unable to grow and multiply, bacteria are destroyed immune system sick person.
+• bacteriostatic– prevent the proliferation of microorganisms.
+Unable to grow and reproduce, bacteria are destroyed immune system sick person.

-Antibiotics realize their effects in many ways: some of them interfere with the synthesis of microbial nucleic acids; others interfere with the synthesis of the bacterial cell wall, others disrupt the synthesis of proteins, and others block the functions of respiratory enzymes.
+Antibiotics exert their effects in many ways: some of them interfere with the synthesis of microbial nucleic acids; others interfere with the synthesis of bacterial cell walls, others disrupt protein synthesis, and others block the functions of respiratory enzymes.

-Despite the diversity of this group of drugs, all of them can be attributed to several main types.
-This classification is based on the chemical structure - drugs from the same group have a similar chemical formula, differing from each other in the presence or absence of certain molecular fragments.
+Despite the diversity of this group of drugs, all of them can be classified into several main types.
+This classification is based on chemical structure - drugs from the same group have a similar chemical formula, differing from each other in the presence or absence of certain molecular fragments.

 The classification of antibiotics implies the presence of groups:

-1. Derivatives of penicillin.
+1. Penicillin derivatives.
 This includes all drugs created on the basis of the very first antibiotic.
-In this group, the following subgroups or generations of penicillin preparations are distinguished:
+In this group, the following subgroups or generations of penicillin drugs are distinguished:

 • Natural benzylpenicillin, which is synthesized by fungi, and semi synthetic drugs: methicillin, nafcillin.

-• Synthetic drugs: carbpenicillin and ticarcillin, which have a wider range of effects.
+• Synthetic drugs: carbpenicillin and ticarcillin, which have a wider spectrum of action.

 • Mecillam and azlocillin, which have an even wider spectrum of action.

-1. Cephalosporins are close relatives of penicillins.
+1. Cephalosporins- Closest relatives of penicillins.
 The very first antibiotic of this group, cefazolin C, is produced by fungi of the genus Cephalosporium.
-Most of the drugs in this group have a bactericidal effect, that is, they kill microorganisms.
+Most drugs in this group have a bactericidal effect, that is, they kill microorganisms.
 There are several generations of cephalosporins:

 • III generation: cefotaxime, ceftazidime, cefodizime.

-1. - drugs with a complex chemical structure that have a bacteriostatic effect on a wide range of microbes.
-Representatives: azithromycin, rovamycin, josamycin, leukomycin and a number of others.
-Macrolides are considered one of the safest antibacterial drugs - they can be used even by pregnant women.
-Azalides and ketolides are varieties of macrolides that differ in the structure of active molecules.
+1. – drugs with a complex chemical structure that have a bacteriostatic effect on a wide range of microbes.
+Representatives: azithromycin, rovamycin, josamycin, leucomycin and a number of others.
+Macrolides are considered one of the safest antibacterial drugs - they can even be used by pregnant women.
+Azalides and ketolides are varieties of macorlides that have differences in the structure of the active molecules.

 Another advantage of this group of drugs is that they are able to penetrate the cells of the human body, which makes them effective in the treatment of intracellular infections:,.

 1. Aminoglycosides.
 Representatives: gentamicin, amikacin, kanamycin.
 Effective against a large number of aerobic gram-negative microorganisms.
-These drugs are considered the most toxic, can lead to quite serious complications.
-Used to treat urinary tract infections,.
+These drugs are considered the most toxic and can lead to quite serious complications.
+Used to treat genitourinary tract infections.

 2. Tetracyclines.
-Basically, this semi-synthetic and synthetic drugs, which include: tetracycline, doxycycline, minocycline.
+These are mainly semi-synthetic and synthetic drugs, which include: tetracycline, doxycycline, minocycline.
 Effective against many bacteria.
 The disadvantage of these medicines is cross-resistance, that is, microorganisms that have developed resistance to one drug will be insensitive to others from this group.

 3. Fluoroquinolones.
 These are completely synthetic drugs that do not have their own natural analogue.
-All drugs in this group are divided into the first generation (pefloxacin, ciprofloxacin, norfloxacin) and the second (levofloxacin, moxifloxacin).
-They are most often used to treat infections of the upper respiratory tract (,) and respiratory tract (,).
+All drugs in this group are divided into first generation (pefloxacin, ciprofloxacin, norfloxacin) and second generation (levofloxacin, moxifloxacin).
+They are most often used to treat infections of the ENT organs (,) and respiratory tract (,).

 4. Lincosamides.
 This group includes natural antibiotic lincomycin and its derivative clindamycin.
 They have both bacteriostatic and bactericidal effects, the effect depends on the concentration.

 5. Carbapenems.
-This is one of the most modern antibiotics acting on a large number of microorganisms.
-The drugs of this group belong to the reserve antibiotics, that is, they are used in the most difficult cases when other drugs are ineffective.
+These are some of the most modern antibiotics, acting on a large number of microorganisms.
+Drugs in this group belong to reserve antibiotics, that is, they are used in the most difficult cases when other drugs are ineffective.
 Representatives: imipenem, meropenem, ertapenem.

 6. Polymyxins.
 These are highly specialized drugs used to treat infections caused by.
-Polymyxins include polymyxin M and B. The disadvantage of these drugs is toxic effects on the nervous system and kidneys.
+Polymyxins include polymyxin M and B. The disadvantage of these drugs is their toxic effect on the nervous system and kidneys.

-7. Anti-tuberculosis drugs.
+7. Antituberculosis drugs.
 This is a separate group of drugs that have a pronounced effect on.
-These include rifampicin, isoniazid, and PAS.
-Other antibiotics are also used to treat tuberculosis, but only if resistance has developed to the mentioned drugs.
+These include rifampicin, isoniazid and PAS.
+Other antibiotics are also used to treat tuberculosis, but only if resistance to the drugs mentioned has developed.

-8. Antifungals.
-This group includes drugs used to treat mycoses - fungal infections: amphotyrecin B, nystatin, fluconazole.
+8. Antifungal agents.
+This group includes drugs used to treat mycoses - fungal infections: amphothirecin B, nystatin, fluconazole.

-Antibacterial drugs are available in different forms: tablets, powder, from which a solution for injection is prepared, ointments, drops, spray, syrup, suppositories.
-The main ways to use antibiotics:
+Antibacterial drugs are available in different forms: tablets, powder from which an injection solution is prepared, ointments, drops, spray, syrup, suppositories.
+The main uses of antibiotics:

-1. Oral- intake by mouth.
+1. Oral- oral administration.
 You can take the medicine in the form of a tablet, capsule, syrup or powder.
-The frequency of administration depends on the type of antibiotics, for example, azithromycin is taken once a day, and tetracycline - 4 times a day.
-For each type of antibiotic, there are recommendations that indicate when it should be taken - before meals, during or after.
+The frequency of administration depends on the type of antibiotic, for example, azithromycin is taken once a day, and tetracycline is taken 4 times a day.
+For each type of antibiotic there are recommendations that indicate when it should be taken - before, during or after meals.
 The effectiveness of treatment and the severity of side effects depend on this.
-For young children, antibiotics are sometimes prescribed in the form of syrup - it is easier for children to drink a liquid than to swallow a tablet or capsule.
-In addition, the syrup can be sweetened to get rid of the unpleasant or bitter taste of the medicine itself.
+Antibiotics are sometimes prescribed to young children in syrup form - it is easier for children to drink the liquid than to swallow a tablet or capsule.
+In addition, the syrup can be sweetened to eliminate the unpleasant or bitter taste of the medicine itself.

-2. Injectable- in the form of intramuscular or intravenous injections.
-With this method, the drug enters the focus of infection faster and acts more actively.
-The disadvantage of this method of administration is pain when injected.
+2. Injectable– in the form of intramuscular or intravenous injections.
+With this method, the drug reaches the site of infection faster and is more active.
+The disadvantage of this method of administration is that the injection is painful.
 Injections are used for moderate and severe course diseases.

 1. Local– applying ointments or creams directly to the site of infection.
 This method of drug delivery is mainly used for skin infections - erysipelas, as well as in ophthalmology - for infectious lesion eyes, for example, tetracycline ointment for conjunctivitis.

 The route of administration is determined only by the doctor.
-This takes into account many factors: the absorption of the drug in the gastrointestinal tract, the state of the digestive system as a whole (in some diseases, the absorption rate decreases, and the effectiveness of treatment decreases).
+In this case, many factors are taken into account: the absorption of the drug in the gastrointestinal tract, the state of the digestive system as a whole (in some diseases, the absorption rate decreases and the effectiveness of treatment decreases).
 Some drugs can only be administered one way.

-When injecting, you need to know how you can dissolve the powder.
-For example, Abaktal can only be diluted with glucose, since when sodium chloride is used, it is destroyed, which means that the treatment will be ineffective.
+When injecting, you need to know what you can use to dissolve the powder.
+For example, Abactal can only be diluted with glucose, since when sodium chloride is used it is destroyed, which means the treatment will be ineffective.

-Any organism sooner or later gets used to the most severe conditions.
+Any organism sooner or later gets used to the harshest conditions.
 This statement is also true in relation to microorganisms - in response to prolonged exposure to antibiotics, microbes develop resistance to them.
-The concept of sensitivity to antibiotics was introduced into medical practice - with what efficiency this or that drug affects the pathogen.
+The concept of sensitivity to antibiotics was introduced into medical practice - the effectiveness with which a particular drug affects the pathogen.

-Any prescription of antibiotics should be based on knowledge of the susceptibility of the pathogen.
-Ideally, before prescribing the drug, the doctor should conduct a sensitivity test and prescribe the most effective drug.
-But the timing of such an analysis is best case- a few days, and during this time the infection can lead to the most sad result.
+Any prescription of antibiotics should be based on knowledge of the sensitivity of the pathogen.
+Ideally, before prescribing a drug, the doctor should conduct a sensitivity test and prescribe the most effective drug.
+But the timing of such an analysis is best case scenario– several days, and during this time the infection can lead to the most tragic result.

-Therefore, in case of an infection with an unknown pathogen, doctors prescribe drugs empirically - taking into account the most likely pathogen, with knowledge of the epidemiological situation in a particular region and medical institution.
-For this, broad-spectrum antibiotics are used.
+Therefore, in case of infection with an unknown pathogen, doctors prescribe drugs empirically - taking into account the most likely pathogen, with knowledge of the epidemiological situation in a particular region and medical institution.
+For this purpose, broad-spectrum antibiotics are used.

 After performing a sensitivity test, the doctor has the opportunity to change the drug to a more effective one.
-Replacement of the drug can be made in the absence of the effect of treatment for 3-5 days.
+The drug can be replaced if there is no effect from treatment for 3-5 days.

 Etiotropic (targeted) prescription of antibiotics is more effective.
-At the same time, it turns out what caused the disease - with the help of bacteriological research, the type of pathogen is established.
-Then the doctor selects a specific drug to which the microbe has no resistance (resistance).
+At the same time, it becomes clear what caused the disease - using bacteriological research, the type of pathogen is established.
+Then the doctor selects a specific drug to which the microbe does not have resistance (resistance).

 Are antibiotics always effective?

-Antibiotics only work on bacteria and fungi!
-Bacteria are unicellular microorganisms.
-There are several thousand species of bacteria, some of which coexist quite normally with humans - more than 20 species of bacteria live in the large intestine.
-Some bacteria are opportunistic - they become the cause of the disease only when certain conditions, for example, when they enter a habitat that is not typical for them.
-For example, very often prostatitis is caused by E. coli that enters ascending way in from the rectum.
+Antibiotics only act on bacteria and fungi!
+Bacteria are considered single-celled microorganisms.
+There are several thousand species of bacteria, some of which coexist quite normally with humans—more than 20 species of bacteria live in the large intestine.
+Some bacteria are opportunistic - they cause disease only when certain conditions, for example, when they find themselves in an atypical habitat.
+For example, very often prostatitis is caused by E. coli entering upward path in from the rectum.

-Note: antibiotics are completely ineffective viral diseases.
-Viruses are many times smaller than bacteria, and antibiotics simply do not have a point of application of their ability.
-Therefore, antibiotics for colds do not have an effect, since colds in 99% of cases are caused by viruses.
+Note: Antibiotics are completely ineffective viral diseases.
+Viruses are many times smaller than bacteria, and antibiotics simply do not have a point of application for their ability.
+That's why antibiotics have no effect on colds, since colds in 99% of cases are caused by viruses.

-Antibiotics for coughs and bronchitis may be effective if these symptoms are caused by bacteria.
-Only a doctor can figure out what caused the disease - for this he prescribes blood tests, if necessary - a sputum examination if it departs.
+Antibiotics for coughs and bronchitis may be effective if they are caused by bacteria.
+Only a doctor can figure out what causes the disease - for this he prescribes blood tests, and, if necessary, an examination of sputum if it comes out.

-Important:Do not prescribe antibiotics to yourself!
-This will only lead to the fact that some of the pathogens will develop resistance, and the next time the disease will be much more difficult to cure.
+Important:Prescribing antibiotics to yourself is unacceptable!
+This will only lead to the fact that some of the pathogens will develop resistance, and next time the disease will be much more difficult to cure.

-Of course, antibiotics are effective for - this disease is exclusively bacterial in nature, it is caused by streptococci or staphylococci.
-For the treatment of angina use the most simple antibiotics- penicillin, erythromycin.
-The most important thing in the treatment of angina is compliance with the frequency of taking drugs and the duration of treatment - at least 7 days.
-You can not stop taking the medicine immediately after the onset of the condition, which is usually noted for 3-4 days.
-True tonsillitis should not be confused with tonsillitis, which may be of viral origin.
+Of course, antibiotics are effective for - this disease is exclusively bacterial in nature, caused by streptococci or staphylococci.
+For the treatment of sore throats, the most simple antibiotics– penicillin, erythromycin.
+The most important thing in the treatment of angina is compliance with the frequency of dosing and the duration of treatment - at least 7 days.
+You should not stop taking the medicine immediately after the onset of the condition, which is usually noted on the 3-4th day.
+True tonsillitis should not be confused with tonsillitis, which can be of viral origin.

-Note: untreated angina can cause acute rheumatic fever or!
+Note: untreated sore throat can cause acute rheumatic fever or!

-Inflammation of the lungs () can be of both bacterial and viral origin.
-Bacteria cause pneumonia in 80% of cases, therefore, even with empirical prescription, antibiotics for pneumonia have good effect.
-In viral pneumonia, antibiotics do not have a therapeutic effect, although they prevent the bacterial flora from joining the inflammatory process.
+Pneumonia (pneumonia) can be of both bacterial and viral origin.
+Bacteria cause pneumonia in 80% of cases, so even when prescribed empirically, antibiotics for pneumonia have good effect.
+For viral pneumonia, antibiotics do not have a therapeutic effect, although they prevent the bacterial flora from joining the inflammatory process.

 Antibiotics and alcohol

 Of course, some antibiotics can be taken while drinking alcohol, but why risk your health?
-It is better to abstain from alcohol for a short time - the course of antibiotic therapy rarely exceeds 1.5-2 weeks.
+It is better to abstain from alcoholic beverages for a short time - the course of antibacterial therapy rarely exceeds 1.5-2 weeks.

 Antibiotics during pregnancy

-pregnant women get sick infectious diseases no less than all the others.
-But the treatment of pregnant women with antibiotics is very difficult.
-In the body of a pregnant woman, the fetus grows and develops - future child, highly sensitive to many chemicals.
-The ingress of antibiotics into the developing organism can provoke the development of fetal malformations, toxic damage to the central nervous system of the fetus.
+Pregnant women get sick infectious diseases no less often than everyone else.
+But treating pregnant women with antibiotics is very difficult.
+The fetus grows and develops in the pregnant woman's body - unborn child, very sensitive to many chemicals.
+The entry of antibiotics into the developing body can provoke the development of fetal malformations and toxic damage to the central nervous system of the fetus.

-In the first trimester, it is advisable to avoid the use of antibiotics altogether.
-In the second and third trimesters, their appointment is safer, but also, if possible, should be limited.
+During the first trimester, it is advisable to avoid the use of antibiotics altogether.
+In the second and third trimesters, their use is safer, but should also be limited, if possible.

 • Pneumonia;